mvaganov/self/RESUME.md

 #### Other Credo
 * Persistence (iteration) is disproportionately important to success.
 * Rules are for people who don't know any better; Rules are important, but understanding sets you free.
-* Luck is where Preparation meets Opportunity.
+* Luck is where preparation meets random opportunity.
 * To make the next best thing, the current best thing must be mundane.
 * A spoonful of test dissolves a pound of design.
 * Do not fear complexity; simplify.